yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/duplicate-indexes.md

 In this scenario, the application in `us-central` has a read latency of 30 ms, whereas the application in `us-east` has a read latency of only 2 ms.

 {{<tip title="Goal #1">}}
-Reduce the 30 ms access latency of applications in `us-central`
+Reduce the 30 ms access latency of applications in `us-central`.
 {{</tip>}}

 This becomes worse when you add an application in `us-west`.